-The Monroe County Library System (MCLS) provides member library delivery services as part of a shared service agreement.
+Project DescriptionThe Monroe County Library System (MCLS) provides member library delivery services as part of a shared service agreement.
 Delivery includes daily pickup and drop-off of library material returns, requests/holds, and interoffice mail.
 For decades, the MCLS has provided the community with the ability to check out and return library materials at any MCLS location of convenience, known as "One County, One Card."
 In the MCLS catalog library users can also place requests for materials filled as first available across the MCLS, delivered via MCLS fleet to their preferred pick up location.
 The MCLS fleet consists of three box trucks that run three static routes averaging 62 miles per day to 32 member library locations, as well as special service support for library material outreach services and special collection partners such as The Strong.
 Average mileage per truck is just over 15,400 miles annually with average freight of 3,120 pounds handled daily, Monday through Friday.

-This project is a Type II Action and will not require further environmental review.
+Environmental Review This project is a Type II Action and will not require further environmental review.

 Funding 2026 2027 2028 2029 2030 2031 Total Cost 6 Years

-С 0 0 0 280,000 0 0 280,000
+с 0 0 0 280,000 0 0 280,000

 Total 0 0 0 280,000 0 0 280,000

-Bond Life Debt Service Payment Operating Costs Attributable Revenue Net Operating Budget Impact 0 Years \$0 \$0 \$0 \$0
+В Bond Life Debt Service Payment Operating Costs Attributable Revenue Net Operating Budget Impact 10 Years \$18,131 \$0 \$0 \$18,131 greater rochester international airport